 The idea for something like MITRA doesn’t just come out of thin air.
 Instead the Product Management team spent months brainstorming, and consulting with some of our closest clients to understand the feature set that a game changing product like MITRA would need to possess to make a difference in the market.
 “We've worked both with new customers, and with some old ones that we have a really good relationship with, that know the brand and where we stand with our products,” Karin says.
 This customer focused, application-driven approach to design is how our team likes to approach new products.
 After all, what’s the point in designing something if the end user doesn’t have a say in what the end product will be?

-And then there’s the question of the curious name – MITRA, not particularly the most conventional name in this industry, but then again, MITRA isn’t exactly the most conventional light around.
+And then there’s the question of the curious name – MITRA, not particularly the most conventional name in this industry, but then again, MITRA isn’t exactly the most conventional lighting for greenhouses around.
 Karin refers to our company name, Heliospectra which itself is derived from ancient Greek.

 “We’ve continued with that theme through our other products by choosing powerful Greek words to symbolise both what we see as the essence of our products, and a reflection of what we see in the company as well.”